Food Allergies in Children

 Food challenge test

 This test is given by an allergist.
-He or she gives your child a very small amount
+They give your child a very small amount of an

-of an allergen by mouth.
+allergen by mouth.
 The allergen can also be inhaled.
-Then your child is watched
+Then your child is watched closely

-closely for any reaction.
+watched for reactions.
 Food challenges are most often done if the allergist thinks

 your child will be able to eat a food again without a reaction.